COS Terms and Policies

 A complete transcript of the student's COS/ACOS courses is provided to the student's Conference Registrar in February of each year.

 To request a transcript from GBHEM at other times, please send an email message to the COS Records Office at email@example.com with the words "Transcript Request" in the subject line.
+Include your full name and PID # in your message.
 Please note that transcripts are updated within six weeks after the end of the term.